 There’s More, But These are the Basics

-We’ve only touched on each topic so far, and there’s more to go.
+We’ve only touched on how to save water on each topic so far, and there’s more to go.
 Did you know that hydroponics, or its hybrid sister, aquaponics, use less water than conventional growing methods?
 We should probably also mention time of day (mornings and late afternoons are best.)
 And of course, there are obvious garden water wastes like spraying down paving or keeping the hose running while you wash the car.
 What’s your top garden water saving tip?
 Join the discussion!